Blog

 Concerned mother checking her phone

-However, if you’re feeling worried or concerned because your student hasn’t returned your calls, here’s what you can do and how UBC Student Housing can help.
+However, if you’re feeling worried or concerned because your student hasn’t returned your messages or calls, here’s what you can do and some info about support resources at UBC.

 Urgent health or safety concerns